Harold Antony Burgess, Ph.D.

 Several unique features of the zebrafish model system facilitate analysis of the neuronal basis of??vertebrate behavior.
 The larval zebrafish brain exhibits the basic architecture of the vertebrate brain but is much less complex than the mammalian brain.
 The optical clarity of the embryo facilitates visualization of individual neurons and their manipulation with genetic techniques.
 Behavior in larvae is innate and therefore exhibits minimal variability between fish.
 Subtle alterations in behavior can therefore be robustly scored, making it possible to assess quickly the contribution of identified neurons to a variety of motor behaviors.
 We use two major behavioral paradigms to investigate the neuronal basis of vertebrate behavior: modulation of the acoustic startle response by prepulse inhibition and modulation of the locomotor repertoire during a phototaxis-based navigational task.
 In addition, we are developing a suite of genetic tools and behavioral assays to probe the nexus between neuronal function and behavior at single-cell resolution.

 Dr. Harold Burgess received his B.S. from the University of Melbourne, Australia and his Ph.D. from the Weizmann Institute of Science, Israel studying molecular interactions underlying cortical development.
 He did postdoctoral training with Dr. Michael Granato at the University of Pennsylvania, where he developed computational tools for high throughput analysis of behavior in larval zebrafish.
-Dr. Burgess joined NICHD as an investigator in 2008.
+Dr. Burgess joined NICHD as an investigator in 2008 and became a tenured Senior Investigator in 2015.
 His laboratory now combines genetic and imaging techniques to study neural circuits required for sensory guided behavior in zebrafish.